Zambezi River Cruise

 What does confuse and disappoint some people is that you cannot see the waterfall from any one of these cruises.
 They are all above the Falls themselves and all you will see is the rising spray from the Falls.

-There are no sedate boat cruises below the waterfall, but the seasonal jetboat, which is an adrenaline activity, does offer you a view of the Victoria Falls from below.
+To see the waterfall from below you need to take a ride on the seasonal jetboat, which is an adrenaline activity (certainly not a sedate cruise).
 This can also be achieved on a white water rafting trip but also only at certain times of the year, during the low water season.

 Strangely enough, there are very few boats out on the river in the early morning, which is one of the added benefits of these cruises.